What Is Mesh Wi-Fi? A Practical Guide to Better Whole-Home Coverage

 DOES MESH WI-FI REPLACE MY EXISTING ROUTER?

-WILL IT INCREASE MY BROADBAND SPEED?
+WILL IT MAKE MY BROADBAND FASTER?

 GUIDE BY HASNAAT MAHMOOD